abinader96/DEIMKit/README.md

 cd DEIMKit
 pixi run quickstart
 ```
-This will download a toy dataset with 8 images, convert it to COCO format, and train a model on it for 10 epochs.
+This will download a toy dataset with 8 images, convert it to COCO format, and train a model on it for 3 epochs and runs inference on it.
 It should not take more than 1 minute to complete.

 If this runs without any issues, you've got a working Python environment with all the dependencies installed.
 This also installs DEIMKit in editable mode for development.